 (3) Fish may be held in temporary possession at a specific location identified in the permit application if the fish is tagged in accordance with SDCL 41-14-4;

-(8) No fish may remain in temporary possession of a charitable/non-profit organization for a period exceeding one year; and
+(8) No fish may remain in temporary possession of a charitable or nonprofit organization for a period exceeding one year; and

 General Authority: SDCL 41-2-18(1)(2).